maerd19/ecommerce-api/README.md

 This project uses GitHub Actions for continuous integration.
 The CI pipeline runs on push to the main branch and on pull requests.
 It includes building the project and running tests.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.